Stepstones and pitfalls of a successful leader

 Agreeing on common values can help new employees to find courage to speak up, which creates meaning in their work and helps them to become more independent for example in prioritising tasks.
 Seeing every colleague as an individual and acknowledging their needs and reasons will help to establish a bond of trust which keeps the team connected and forms an even closer connection.
 Mika has used this successfully with his team.

-Thank you, Mika, for your time and all the valuable insights.
 Being a leader requires skills, which need to be learned, trained and from time to time refreshed.
 Auntie has designed different leadership packages: Born to Lead, Dream Team in Process, and Leader in Rough Waters.
 These meet the needs of the leadership roles and its requirements by supporting reflection on existing skills, building new skills, and finding the right routines to become a more successful leader.

 Share article